 Project LIVELY (Life, Interest and Vigor Entering Later Years)

-Care management services are provided at clients’ homes.
+Care coordination services are provided at clients’ homes.
 There is no fee.
 For more information, call (785) 856-5353 or e-mail email@example.com.

 Frequently Asked Questions